Women in Israel: Religious organizations

 Bat Kol is an organization for orthodox religious lesbians which seeks to educate and promote tolerance and acceptance within religious communities.
 Women of the Wall is a multi-denominational feminist organization whose goal is to secure the rights of women to pray at the Western Wall, also called the Kotel, in a fashion that includes singing, reading aloud from the Torah and wearing religious garments (tallit, tefillin and kippah).
 Lo Nivcharot, Lo Bocharot is a Haredi feminist movement launched by Esty Shushan in October 2012, to protest the exclusion of Haredi women from Haredi political parties and from the Haredi public sphere in general.

+Mizrahi Feminists

+In the 1990s Mizrahi feminists emerged attempting to combat class-based discrimination.
+Some of these feminists include Vicki Shiran and Henriette Dahan Kalev.
+They claim that they are discriminated against not only because they are women, but also because of their Mizrahi heritage.
+These Mizrahi feminists focus on the differences between Mizrahi and Ashkenazi, that the two groups do not share the same feminist ideas.
+These discourses led to the development of intersectional feminist groups, inspired by Black Feminism and Postcolonial theory, which challenged other feminist groups claiming there was ethnic-based discrimination within them.
+At the 1994 Givat Haviva Feminist Conference, Henriette Dahan Kalev, and Mizrahi feminists gathered people for a public protest, where they would fight against their exclusion in the national feminist agenda.
+As a result of these protests, the Mizrahi feminists changed the Israeli feminist movements to be more inclusive to all ethnicities.

 Notable women

 Golda Meir was Israel’s Minister of Foreign Affairs for 10 years under David Ben Gurion and Levi Eshkol before becoming herself the 4th Prime Minister of Israel in 1969.